ExpressLRS/Docs/docs/software/mavlink.md

     1. Configure MAVLink sending rate with MAV_0_RATE to `9600 B/s`

 === "INAV"
-    **UNSUPPORTED, CURRENTLY IN DEVELOPMENT** -
-    Released versions (up to version 7) of iNav cannot use MAVLink due the limitations highlighted in the Betaflight tab.
-    As of version 8.0, which is currently not released yet, these limitations have been partially resolved and there is limited MAVLink support.

-    For testing of development version:
+    Released versions (from version 8) of INAV can use MAVLink for monitoring flights but given INAV is a MSP first flight controller, don't expect full functionality or configuration via MAVLink.

     For the below steps, when a UART connection is mentioned, it will be written as `UARTx`.
 Replace `x` with the UART number you are using.

     1. In the Ports tab, set the UARTx `Telemetry Protocol` to `MAVLink`, and the baud rate to `460800`.
 Make sure `RX Serial` is disabled.
     1. In the Receiver tab, set the Receiver type to `SERIAL` and the `Serial Receiver Provider` to `MAVLink`.
 Leave inverted & half-duplex `disabled`.
+    1. In the CLI enter ```set mavlink_radio_type=ELRS``` to get the correct RSSI and LQ values on INAV's OSD.

 === "Betaflight"